jirris/clickclacker/README.md

   - configparser
   - lxml (note in Rasbian you have to install this with apt-get install python3-lxml, this installs also bs4).
   - nordpool, if you plan to use Nordpool script in tools instead of Entsoe.
+  - Flask & waitress, if you plan to use webeditor (small and bad), check readme.md in webedit folder

 Install with: pip3 install library